GlobalMaksimum/ansible-confluent-cluster/README.md

-It is funny to see that majority of the available material on the web on Kafka installation is based on single instance Zookeeper & Kafka Broker based.
+It is funny to see that majority of the available material on the web on Kafka installation is based on single instance Zookeeper & Kafka Broker installation.
-Few Multi-broker guidelines is about installing brokers on the same host with different broker ports.
+Few Multi-broker guidelines are about installing brokers on the same host with different broker ports.

 ## What does this installation do ?
-* Given that you have 3+ nodes already configured and up (virtual or physical) this installer automatically configures HA Zookeeper and Kafka brokers on those servers.
+* Given that you have 3+ nodes already configured and up (virtual or physical) this installer automatically configures HA Zookeeper and Kafka brokers on servers.
 * Deployment is Ansible based
-* Installation is not Apache Kafka but confluent installation.
+* It is not Apache Kafka but Confluent distro.

 ## Installation
-For basic installation what you need to set is the `hosts` file (`-i` option) and given that your `hosts` file includes more than one group of hosts use `-l` option to further specify that group of servers.
+For basic installation what you need to do is to set `hosts` file (`-i` option) and provide `-l` option to further specify that group of servers, given that your `hosts` file includes more than one group of hosts.

 ```
 ansible-playbook -i environment/digitalocean/hosts -l kafka -u root playbook.yml